wp-plugins/pinterest-pin-it-button/trunk/readme.txt

 = More Features =

-* Hide on selected posts, pages and categories
 * Display above and/or below content
 * Optionally display on post excerpts
 * Optionally specify URL, image and description for each button